grecosalvatore/nlpguard/README.md

 # A Framework for Mitigating the use of Protected Attributes by NLP classifiers

+This repository contains a **mitigation framework** that aims at reducing the use of **protected attributes** in the predictions of NLP classifiers without sacrificing predictive performance.

+It currently supports NLP classifiers trained with the [HuggingFace](https://huggingface.co/) library.

 # Table of Contents
 - [Mitigation Framework](#mitigation-framework)
 - [Setup](#setup)